-By the end of the course, students will be expected to meet the specific learning outcomes identified below.
-Use the checklist to ensure complete coverage and understanding of the required topics or skills:
+By the end of the course, students will be expected to meet the course-level learning outcomes identified below.
+Also, you should review the detailed course learning outcomes provided on OWL to ensure complete coverage and understanding of the required topics or skills.